4 min read

 Beyond Consulting: Finding Resources That Help You Scale

 But they’re not impossible.
-And in Florida, there are technicalities that allow funding to be used for IT initiatives—especially when those initiatives support workforce development, cybersecurity, or operational efficiency.
+And in Florida, there are opportunities to use funding for IT initiatives—especially when those initiatives support workforce development, cybersecurity, or operational efficiency.

 Here’s how to start:

-2. Check local and state programs: While no grant is guaranteed, programs like https://floridajobs.org/ and https://www.enterpriseflorida.com/ offer funding and incentives that can support tech adoption.
+• Check local and state programs: While no grant is guaranteed, programs like Florida Jobs and Enterprise Florida offer funding and incentives that can support tech adoption.

-3. Talk to your local SBDC: The Small Business Development Center can help you navigate eligibility and applications.
+• Talk to your local SBDC: The Small Business Development Center (SBDC) can help you navigate eligibility and applications.

-5. Ask us for help: We’ve worked with clients who’ve successfully used funding to support IT upgrades.
-We can help you identify what’s possible—and what’s worth pursuing.
+• Ask us for help: We’ve worked with clients who’ve successfully used funding to support IT upgrades.
+We can help you identify what’s possible and what’s worth pursuing.

 Final Thought: Build Smart, Build Forward